wp-plugins/wp-e-commerce-exporter/readme.txt

 7. Download achived copies of previous exports.

 == Changelog ==

+= 1.6.2 =
+* Fixed: Coupon export as XML
+* Fixed: Order export as XML
+* Fixed: Customer export as XML
+* Fixed: Compatibility with WordPress 3.9.1
+* Added: Product export support for Advanced Google Product Feed
+* Added: Product export support for All in One SEO Pack
+* Added: Product export support for WordPress SEO
+* Added: Product export support for Ultimate SEO
+* Fixed: Fatal error affecting CRON export for XML export
+* Added: Filter export Orders by Product

+= 1.6.1 =
+* Fixed: Clearing the Limit Volume or Offset values would not be saved
+* Fixed: Force file extension if removed from the Filename option on Settings screen
+* Changed: Reduced memory load by storing $args in $export global

 = 1.6 =
 * Fixed: Fatal error if Store Exporter is not activated